krmorse/TrendsByKeyword/README.md

 # Trends by Keyword

 This app plots an area chart of stories and defects matching specified keywords.
-The chart shows a trend over time, and the granularity of the x-axis is totally configurable (month, release, quarter, etc.)
+The chart shows a trend over time, and the granularity of the x-axis is totally configurable (month, release, quarter, etc.).
+The data is crazy filterable thanks to the built-in advanced filtering component, and you can export your data for finer inspection too.

 ![](images/screenshot.png)